luhangsnn/luhangsnn/README.md

 ### 👋 Hi there!
 - 📍 I'm currently working as a product manager in SF Bay Area 🌁
 - 🔭 I’m currently trying to get back to coding (yes PMs)

-- 🌱 I’m currently working on a personal portfolio website
+- 🛠️ I’m currently working on a personal portfolio website
+- 🌱 I'm currently learning about product design

 <!--
 **luhangsnn/luhangsnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.